 With the weight of the climate crisis hanging over your head, you decided ditch your theatre and creative writing studies in Queensland to dive headfirst into a Tassie science degree.
-Can you tell us about how you came to be studying change on kunanyi/Mt Wellington?
+Can you tell us about how you came to be studying change on Kunanyi/Mt Wellington?

 When I moved to Tassie, I moved into a little house in South Hobart with most amazing view of the mountain.
 I think all Hobartians can relate to that feeling of connection and security that you feel gazing out your window over the mountain.
 I just loved it.
 I spent so much time up there exploring the tracks and learning about the flora of Tassie, which is so different to what I had grown up with in Queensland.